rmead7/Insurance-Risk-/README.md

 # Insurance-Risk-
 Analyzing the likelihood of an insurance company going bankrupt, and determining the amount of money the insurance company could make in a specified time frame.
+The insurance company has $1,000,000 in assests and has 1,000 customers who pay a premium at the beginning of each year.
+To model the the likelihood that the certain insurance agency goes bankrupt the Pareto Distribution is used to model the likelihood.
+Analytical calculation from the Pareto Distribution are calculated and simulated to draw conclusions.